It may be the best glute exercise ever, but how do you keep the bench from sliding during hip thrusts?

 Most lifters can achieve the perfect hip thrusting position, regardless of their height.

 The hip thrust may be viewed as the greatest glute exercise there is, but you’ll always need something extra in order to produce a fantastic butt.
 There just so happens to be a 4-week glute-focused workout program that will introduce you to a total of 36 fantastic glute exercises.
-So, if you want a stronger, firmer, and rounder butt check out my Unlock Your Glutes Review.
+So, if you want a stronger, firmer, and rounder butt check out my review of the Unlock Your Glutes workout program.

 Hi, I’m Partha, the founder of My Bodyweight Exercises.
 I’m someone who’s been passionate about exercise and nutrition for more years than I care to remember.
 I’ve studied, researched, and honed my skills for a number of decades now.
 So, I’ve created this website to hopefully share my knowledge with you.
 Whether your goal is to lose weight, burn fat, get fitter, or build muscle and strength, I’ve got you covered.